Top IoT Software Development Companies for 2026

 How does Bridgera compare to custom IoT development firms?

 Bridgera's platform-first model trades architectural flexibility for speed.
 If your IoT use case fits their framework, you can reach production significantly faster and cheaper than a custom build.
-If you need deep customisation or unusual device types, a custom-build firm like Uvik or Softeq may be a better fit.
+If you need deep customisation or unusual device types, a custom-build firm like Uvik Software or Softeq may be a better fit.

 | Pros | Cons |